monzee/shiv/README.md

 ## Requirements and assumptions
-- dagger2 in your build dependencies
+- Dagger in your build dependencies
 - no existing binding to `FragmentFactory` and `ViewModelProvider.Factory` in the graph
-- constructor injection only (may change in the future)
+- constructor injection only
 - using `androidx.*` packages
 - all view models are owned by the activity and thus shared by every fragment